Our Lady of the Rockies High School: Academics

 The Advanced Placement Program (AP) is a co-operative educational endeavour between secondary schools and colleges and universities.
 AP courses allow high school students to experience University level academic learning in addition to the Alberta Education curriculum.
 Our Lady of the Rockies offers AP courses in the Social Studies, Science, English, Mathematics, Extended French, and Fine Arts departments.

-Performing Arts
+Performing arts

 Marching Ghosts

 Our Lady of the Rockies Marching Ghosts is the only Elite High School marching show band in Calgary and all of western Canada.
-The band was founded in 1986, has over 100 musicians, and has performed internationally including in Europe, Australia, New Zealand, Japan, USA, and Canada.
+The band was founded in 1986, has over 100 musicians, and has performed internationally including in Europe, Australia, New Zealand, Japan, the United States, and Canada.
 The Marching Ghosts won their first Canadian National Marching Championship in Regina, Saskatchewan in 1999 performing "The Mask of Zorro".
-The Marching Ghosts won their first Showbands Live title in 2010 with their "Nightfall" show and recently they've gotten their second Showbands Live title in 2014 with their "Ocean" show.
+The Marching Ghosts won their first Showbands Live title in 2010 with their "Nightfall" show and got their second Showbands Live title in 2014 with their "Ocean" show.
 The Marching Ghosts have also won the title of "Best Senior Band" in the 2007, 2009 and 2010 annual Stampede parade; They've also won "Best Canadian Band" and "Best overall Band" in the years of 2007 and 2009.